CS3219-AY2526Sem1/cs3219-ay2526s1-project-g30/ai/user-services-usage-log.md

 I Accpet the code and solution and modified(as needed) to suit my needs

 # Author Notes:
-I modified code such as (output message/fucntion logic) to suit my need by testing it locally in Postman I also seek help from my teammate for google cloud platform issue to justify my correctness
+I modified code such as (output message/fucntion logic) to suit my need by testing it locally/GCP in Postman I also seek help from my teammate for google cloud platform issue to justify my correctness